mahedihsharif/Library_Management_System/README.md

 **Features** <br>
 **Book Management (CRUD)** <br>
 1. Create a book: Add a new book to the collection with all required fields.
 ISBN is auto-generated if not supplied.
-2. Read (Get) books: Retrieve books using filters, sorting and limit via query parameters.
+2. Read books: Retrieve books using filters, sorting and limit via query parameters.
 3. Update book: Modify book details like title, author, description, or available copies.
 4. Delete book: Remove a book permanently from the system.